📚

 Technology is one of the prominent changes in this time period.
 Technology and science rapidly advanced with the rise of the internet.

-The developments of vaccines, improvements in sanitation, and the development of new medical technology all helped to decrease the global mortality rate.
+• Medicine—The developments of vaccines, improvements in sanitation, and the development of new medical technology all helped to decrease the global mortality rate.
 Diseases like polio, tuberculosis, and tetanus were cured or eradicated by vaccines.
 Antibiotics like penicillin saved countless soldiers and civilians in WWII.
-Furthermore, advances in medicine led to more efficient birth control, which had a profound effect on reproduction and rates of fertility.

 Browse Study Guides By Unit